Overview

 Summer employment

-Every year, the OPS, provincial agencies and community groups provide up to 5,000 students with jobs across the province.
-These jobs help Ontario students with limited work experience develop transferable skills, support their career goals and learn more about the OPS.
+Every year the OPS, provincial agencies and community groups hire up to 5,000 summer students across the province through the Summer Employment Opportunities (SEO) program (opens in new tab) These positions help Ontario students and new graduates with limited work experience develop transferable skills, support their career goals and learn more about the OPS.

-Summer Employment Opportunities are full-time, temporary positions ranging from 7-18 weeks between May and September.
-We offer a wide variety of student jobs diverse career fields:
+SEO positions are full-time, temporary positions between May and September.
+We offer a wide variety of student jobs in diverse career fields, such as:

 • Administrative and Support Services